-- 1. The auditor's report expresses an unmodified opinion on the consolidated financial statements of Pinellas County Education Foundation, Inc. and Subsidiary. - 2.
-No significant deficiencies or material weaknesses relating to the audit of the consolidated financial statements are reported in the independent auditor's report on internal control over financial reporting and on compliance and other matters based on an audit of consolidated financial statements performed in accordance with Government Auditing Standards. - 3.
+- 1. The auditors' report expresses an unmodified opinion on the consolidated financial statements of Pinellas County Education Foundation, Inc. and Subsidiary. - 2.
+No significant deficiencies or material weaknesses relating to the audit of the consolidated financial statements are reported in the independent auditors' report on internal control over financial reporting and on compliance and other matters based on an audit of consolidated financial statements performed in accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the consolidated financial statements of Pinellas County Education Foundation, Inc. and Subsidiary, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-No significant deficiencies or material weaknesses relating to the audit of the major state projects are reported in the independent auditor's report on compliance for each major state project and on internal control over compliance required by Chapter 10.650, Rules of the Auditor General. - 5.
-The auditor's report on compliance for the major state projects of Pinellas County Education Foundation, Inc. and Subsidiary expresses an unmodified opinion. - 6.
+No significant deficiencies or material weaknesses relating to the audit of the major state projects are reported in the independent auditors' report on compliance for each major state project and on internal control over compliance required by Chapter 10.650, Rules of the Auditor General. - 5.
+The auditors' report on compliance for the major state projects of Pinellas County Education Foundation, Inc. and Subsidiary expresses an unmodified opinion. - 6.
 Audit findings, if any, that are required to be reported in accordance with Chapter 10.650, Rules of the Auditor General, are reported in Part C, of this Schedule. - 7.
-The projects tested as major state projects were:
+The project tested as major state project was:

-Prepaid Tuition Scholarships (CSFA 48.051) Mentoring/Student Assistance Initiatives (CSFA 48.068)
+Prepaid Tuition Scholarships (CSFA 48.051)

-8. The threshold for distinguishing Types A and B projects was \$382,048 for the major state projects.
+8. The threshold for distinguishing Types A and B projects was \$414,743 for the major state projects.